cozyGarage/resume_engine/FAQ.md

 ## Should I keep my resume in version control?

 Absolutely!
-As text-based, JSON-driven documents, both FRESH and JSON Resume are ideal candidates for version control.
+As text-based, JSON-driven documents, both JSON Resume (JRS) and FRESH are ideal candidates for version control.
 Future versions of HackMyResume will have this functionality built in.

 ## Can I change the default section titles ("Employment", "Skills", etc.)?

-If you're using a FRESH theme, yes.
+If you're using a theme that supports section-title customization (FRESH or some JRS themes), yes.
 First, create a HackMyResume options file mapping resume sections to your preferred section title:

 ```javascript